void

 Kvas, 1.11.1908

 Pakoměřice is mentioned in a comment Švejk makes to Feldoberkurat Lacina, agreeing that onions must be added to the gravy.
-He goes on to tell about a brewmaster from here who indeed added onion to the beer because it would cause thirst.
+He goes on to tell about a brewmaster from here who indeed added onion to the beer because it would induce thirst.

 Background